How To Find The Length Of A Side

 2. Parallelograms

 Parallelograms have opposite sides equal in length and parallel.
-If you know the length of one side, you know the length of its opposite side.
-However, finding the other sides might require additional information like angles or diagonals.
+Day to day, if you know the length of one side, you know the length of its opposite side.
+Even so, finding the other sides might require additional information like angles or diagonals.

 3. Rhombuses and Rhomboids